Bachelorseminar

 Topics

-5. The impact of health on wages
+3. The effect of household work on wages

-6. The effect of commuting on well-being
+4. The effect of commuting on workers’ subjective well-being

 Events Date Time Location